True False Not Given questions are commonly used in all 3 Reading Passage in the IELTS test.

-- FALSE answers say the opposite or give incorrect information, so you need to read very carefully to see if you can find any evidence of opposite or incorrect information.
+FALSE or NO answers say the opposite or give incorrect information, so you need to read very carefully to see if you can find any evidence of opposite or incorrect information.

-- NOT GIVEN answers do not have the opposite information.
-They may say something related to the topic, but it will not give us an answer to the ‘question’ in the statement.
+NOT GIVEN answers do not have the opposite information.
+They may say something related to the topic, but you will not find an answer to the ‘question’ in the text.

 - How many IELTS Reading Question types are there?